GoodbyteCo/Shocktober-Tracker/README.md

-# shocktober-ts
+# Shocktober-Tracker

-A website to help you track your shocktober challange :)
+A website to help you track your shocktober challange :) using letterboxd and a fun website
 ## Project Setup

 ```sh